pauldechorgnat/de_help/temp.md

 @slider redundancy_security_slider

 <i>In this example, a document is spread on a cluster of 6 machines.
 It is very simplified but we have to have 3 machines down before not being able to access this document.
 The likeliness of this happening in a time so short that no one can react is low.
-Moreover tools are designed to see when a machine is down and take action so that the data is replicated on another machine so that we have all our replicas in the cluster.<br>
+Moreover tools are designed to see when a machine is down and take action so that the data is replicated on another machine so that we have all our replicas in the cluster.<br/>
 In some companies where data is a very sensible issue, data is replicated inside data centers which are themselves replicated in different countries in order to avoid natural disasters (floods, earthquake, ...) or man made phenomena (attacks, war, ...).</i>

 ### Distributed architectures speeds up computing